bvr/bvr.github.io/_posts/2023-01-28-porter-stemmer.md

 The reduction into the stem is usually done by removing of various suffixes.
 The Porter algorithm does it for english source.

 The algorithm defines **consonants** and **vowels**.
-Based on those, it considers each word of alternating sequence of consonant and vowel blocks.
-If we ignore optional consonant group at the beginning and option vowel group at the end, number of vowel-consonant blocks is called a **measure**.
+Based on those, it takes each word as alternating sequence of consonant and vowel blocks.
+If we ignore optional consonant group at the beginning and optional vowel group at the end, number of vowel-consonant blocks is called a **measure**.
 It is used to calculate "length" of the word and limit some rules before applying.

 The **rules** for removing suffix are defined in form